Pedro Bustamante: Chincha Islands War and Political Career

 He was successively named prefect of Moquegua in 1858 and Arequipa in 1860.
 He then went to Lima, where he attended various government missions.
 In 1865, he joined the national revolution led by Colonel Mariano Ignacio Prado against the government of General Juan Antonio Pezet, as a result of the problem caused by the arrogant presence of the Spanish Squadron on the Peruvian coast during the Chincha Islands War.
 He was sent to Chile on a mission to obtain weapons and upon his return he was appointed Inspector General of the Army.

-He participated in the Battle of Callao on May 2, 1866 and succeeded José Gálvez Egúsquiza, in the position of Secretary or Minister of War from 1866 to 1867, after the latters death at the battle.
+He participated in the Battle of Callao on May 2, 1866 and succeeded José Gálvez Egúsquiza, in the position of Secretary or Minister of War from 1866 to 1867, after the latter's death at the battle.
 He remained in this position during the government of Manuel Pardo and the second presidency of Mariano Ignacio Prado and participated in the repression of Nicolás de Piérola's coup attempts and by 1874, he was the first mayor of the Barranco District.

 War of the Pacific and Death

 At the outbreak of the War of the Pacific, he was appointed commanding general of the First Reserve Division (1879) and commanding general of the Southern Division (1880).
 He commanded one of the allied army divisions during the Battle of San Francisco, after which he withdrew to Arica.
 He also participated in the Battle of Tarapacá, commanding a division during the battle.
 After a stay in Lima, he went on to Arequipa, where he remained stationed until the signing of the Treaty of Ancón.

 With the Chileans withdrawn from Peru, he appeared before General Andrés Avelino Cáceres in Huancayo, to give him his support in his fight against the regime of General Miguel Iglesias during the Peruvian Civil War of 1884–1885.
-He participated in the Battle of Masma on July 4, 1885 where he was mortally wounded.
+He participated in the Battle of Masma on July 4, 1885, where he was mortally wounded.
 He was appointed general commander of the constitutional army before dying from his wounds on July 16, 1885.